Easy Rhubarb Cake Recipe

 Eggs

-Eggs bind the ingredients and give your cake strength.
-They also add richness and help the cake rise evenly.
+These bind the batter together and help the cake rise evenly.

 Butter